 Angela Zhao is Co-President, Logistics and Industrial Real Estate, GLP China and is responsible for planning and design, marketing and public relations for the real estate business in China.
-Ms. Zhao also spearheads the GLP I-Park business.
-Ms. Zhao was formerly General Manager of Suzhou from 2008 to 2011 and headed investments and public relations from 2003 to 2008.
-Prior to joining the Issuer, Ms. Zhao worked at Ascendas Group where she was responsible for business development in China.
-Ms. Zhao holds an MBA from the MIT Sloan School of Management/Fudan University and received her Bachelor's degree in Engineering from Shanghai University.
+Angela also spearheads the GLP I-Park business.
+Angela was formerly General Manager of Suzhou from 2008 to 2011 and headed investments and public relations from 2003 to 2008.
+Prior to joining GLP, Angela worked at Ascendas Group where she was responsible for business development in China.
+Angela holds an MBA from the MIT Sloan School of Management/Fudan University and received her Bachelor's degree in Engineering from Shanghai University.